sampadbm/sampadbm.github.io/blog/proposal/index.md

 ---
-### Possible extensions: Low Rank and Subspace similarity in LLMs
+### Possible extension 2: Low Rank and Subspace similarity in LLMs

 Short-term -
 5. Low Rank structures and overlapping subspaces in LLM Safety